ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Introduction

 \section{Introduction}

 The computer vision model landscape has become increasingly complex.
 From early ConvNets~\citep{lecun1998gradient} to advances in Vision Transformers~\citep{dosovitskiy2020image}, the variety of models available has expanded significantly.
 Similarly, training paradigms have evolved from supervised training on ImageNet~\citep{inet_dataset} to self-supervised learning~\citep{chen2020simple, he2020momentum} and image-text pair training like CLIP~\citep{radford2021learning}.
-While signaling progress, this explosion of choices poses a significant challenge for practitioners: selecting a model that suits their purposes.
+While signaling progress, this explosion of choices poses a significant challenge for practitioners: how to select a model that suits their purposes?

 Conventionally, ImageNet accuracy has served as the primary metric for evaluating model performance.
 It has driven remarkable progress since it ignited the deep learning revolution \citep{NIPS2012_4824}.
 However, this metric is becoming increasingly insufficient.
 While ImageNet is useful to measure a model's general capability, it does not capture the nuanced differences arising from varying architectures, training paradigms, and data -- models with different properties may appear similar if judged solely based on ImageNet accuracy (Fig.~\ref{fig:fig1}).
 This limitation becomes more pronounced as models start to overfit the idiosyncrasies of ImageNet with saturated accuracies~\citep{beyer2020we}.